-The necessary pressure difference for the liquid product transfer may be produced by increasing the pressure in the gas phase of the storage tank by operating a pressure build up system.
-Other methods may be used e.g., using the liquid head of the storage tank.
+The necessary pressure difference for the liquid product transfer can be produced by increasing the pressure in the gas phase of the storage tank by operating a pressure build up system.
+Other methods may be used (i.e., using the liquid head of the storage tank).